chr92/HJ-Debugger/README.md

 ## HTML Form Issues

-There are a number of reasons an HTML form might not be picked up by HotJar, or perform in an unexpected way.
+There are a number of reasons an HTML form might not be picked up by Hotjar, or perform in an unexpected way.
 This tool checks a number of them:

 1. Are there multiple elements with the same ID in forms?
 2. Have forms been added to the HTML source by a script?